 The European Commission has relaxed the rules surrounding evidence of technical assistance (TA) expenditure under the 2014-2020 programmes.
-As from 1 July 2020, we are able to declare in respect of TA an amount calculated by reference to a fixed rate of 4% of certified expenditure excluding TA under the programmes, and no longer the actual costs.
+As from 1 July 2020, the amounts declared in respect of TA are calculated by reference to a fixed rate of 4% of certified expenditure excluding TA under the programmes, and no longer the actual costs.
 There is no technical assistance for the YEI.

-Fixed-rate Technical Assistance revenue should amount to:
+Therefore, in 2022 Flat-rate Technical Assistance revenue should amount to: